Student Travel

 The decision to grant a travel visa resides with the country of visit, and Lake Forest Academy has no bearing on whether the visa will be approved.
 Depending on the country of entry, parents may need to visit the in-country embassy to obtain the apostille stamp on the permission to travel form.

-Failure to obtain a required travel visa will result in the forfeiture of the Student’s ability to travel on the program.
+Failure to obtain a required travel visa will result in the forfeiture of the student’s ability to travel on the program.
 However, the parent/guardian is bound by the cancellation policy.
 It is recommended that you purchase upgraded cancel-for-any-reason travel insurance, which can be requested from the Director of Experiential Learning.

-Flights & Early Departure
+Flights, Group Travel, & Early Departure

-Any student not returning to Chicago with the group will be considered to have an “Early Departure” status.
-Parents must complete an additional waiver for departing the trip early.
+Any student not returning to Chicago with the group will be designated as having an Early Departure status.
+Families must complete an additional waiver acknowledging the change in travel arrangements, the assumption of responsibility, and any associated risks.

 Health & Wellness